Kielx/terminal-portfolio/src/markdown-pages/projects/sunnyside.md

 ### Overview

-The project was a challenge from [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
+The project was a challenge from <a href="https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef" target="_blank" rel="noopener"><span>Sunnyside agency landing page challenge on Frontend Mentor</span> </a>.
 I decided that my portfolio of projects is lacking something good-looking and well designed so coding that landing page would be a good experience and asset.

 ### The challenge